Skip to content

 specs init

-Each source needs a Figma file key.
-To find it, copy the link to your Figma file — the key is the string between /design/ (or /file/) and the file name:
+Open specs.config.yaml and add your Figma file key.
+Find it by copying your Figma file’s URL — the key is the string between /design/ (or /file/) and the file name:

 https://www.figma.com/design/AbCdEfGhIjKlMnOpQr/My-Design-System